How is a charter school (MSSPA) different from a traditional district school?

 It’s not that different.
 Both require the same or similar credits for graduation.
 Both are tuition-free and open to all students.

-The differences lie in curricular focus and board governance.
+The differences lie in size of the school, curricular focus, and board governance.

 MSSPA’s focus of electives are in the performing arts.
 All students are expected to grow as artists, completing coursework in music, theatre, dance, and/or musical theatre.